fengkehh/blog-source/content/about.md

 I started this blog in early 2017 after I got my Master's degree in physics and all of a sudden found myself a bit lost on what to do next.
 Having spent most of my life in school my academic experience is plenty but my professional experience is certainly lacking.
-I decided that this blog will serve as a platform for me to
+I decided that this blog will act as a platform for me to

 1. Practice and improve my skills by working with real data.
 2. Highlight interesting subtleties.
-3. Showcase my abilities to potential employers ;).
+3. Serve as my portfolio to potential employers ;).

 I hope you find my blog interesting.
 If you believe you have spotted something due for a second look please feel free to join the fray using Disqus.
 Thanks for